rakenapp/mobx-mc/README.md

 - `params` (Object) - Used to dynamically add query parameters to the url when fetching.
 - `url` (String) - On some occasions it may be desirable to override the `url` for a single request.
 The request will default to `model.url()` when this is not explicitly configured.

 In addition to the above, you can also pass in any options supported by the `set` method and these will be passed through to that method when handling the response from the server.
-Please note that the `reset` option will be `true` by default when calling `model.fetch`.

 ```javascript
 class User extends Model {